allan-pg/Homicides-Data-Analysis-in-Python/README.md

 ```

 ## Data Cleaning
 Date column was not properly formated.
-I loaded the data to excel.
+Load the data to excel.
 Click on date column
 ![image](https://github.com/user-attachments/assets/f3b9bfe1-92de-4b76-ac50-5204f97579ab)

 then on data tab click text to columns.